-I recently received my Paraprofessional Approval, in February of this year.
+I recently received my Substitute Teaching License and I also hold my Paraprofessional License.
 I graduated with my MS in Journalism from Roosevelt University and my BS in Journalism from Bradley University in 2007 and I am confident that I can apply my educational and work experience as well as my personal attributes to the position that you all may have available.

 I have worked in educational environments for most of my life.
 My most recent position was a One-on-One Paraprofessional position with Perspectives Charter Schools Middle Academy.
 I was in charge of monitoring the student’s behavior and coming up with strategies to better his behavior.
 I made sure that he got to classes on time, did not disrupt classes, and followed the rules that the school had set.
 I worked with him one-on-one with his class assignments and when I wasn’t with him, I was helping other students with assignments.
 I helped teachers keep students in line during class and I made sure that he (and other students) understood what was being taught in class.
 I was responsible for rewarding him and disciplining him when necessary.
 I worked with other students on class projects and when I wasn’t with students, I was in the main office helping the staff do other things to keep the school organized.

 Furthermore, I worked at the Illinois Mathematics and Science Academy as an assistant secretary for the Admissions office.
 I was in charge of filing; data entry; creating spreadsheets for organization, and processing incoming mail, among other things.
 Even as a secretary, I still dealt with students especially those that were applying to the school for the first time.
 I explained the process and sometimes walked them through it so that it was done correctly.